amosyu2000/cyclops/src/cad/README.md

 </div>

-.ipt, .stl, .gcode for Prusa MK3 printers.
+.ipt, .stl files for use on Prusa i3 MK3S printers.